 - “You must really hate women if you seriously think a woman would get a late-term abortion if it weren’t absolutely necessary.” (my personal favorite)

 These arguments, however, are not based in fact.
 If I’m honest, I have a duty to deal with and explain the evidence either for or against any claim I make.
 Keeping this in mind, let’s examine the evidence for and against the claim that late-term abortions are done to save the life of the mother or due to fatal fetal abnormalities.

 We will begin with research from the pro-choice Guttmacher Institute to explore this claim.
 If any research entity is going to support abortion access for the health of the mother, it is the former research arm of Planned Parenthood.
 So if any evidence for this claim exists, they should be the ones pushing it the hardest.

 In 2005, Guttmacher published this paper.
-Among the structured survey respondents (1,209 patients total), the two most common reasons for having an abortion were "having a baby would dramatically change my life" and "I can't afford a baby now" (cited by 74% and 73%, respectively).
+Among the structured survey respondents (1,209 patients total), the two most common reasons for having an abortion were “having a baby would dramatically change my life” and “I can’t afford a baby now” (cited by 74% and 73%, respectively).
 About 13% of women cited “fetal health” and 12% cited “personal health” as reasons for getting an abortion.

 However, this data still does not support the claim made by people defending late-term abortions because 20+ week gestational age is not specifically considered.
 Moreover, it is unknown if the fetal and personal health concerns listed were substantiated by a doctor or any kind of testing, and, even if substantiated, it is unknown whether the concerns could be considered fatal to the life of the human fetus or to the life of the mother if the pregnancy continued.